 Failure to move out by the required date will result in the University taking legal proceedings to obtain possession of your room.
 You will also be liable for any legal costs if the University has to go to court to obtain possession of your room.

 You have the right to appeal against an NTQ.
 You must complete an appeal form and indicate your grounds for appeal.
 An appeal form will be enclosed with the NTQ and they are also available on My Kingston and from halls receptions.
 You must submit the form and a statement explaining your grounds for appeal to the Student Life Centre within seven days of the date of the NTQ.

-The Students' Union can provide you with advice and guidance about the process.
+The Union of Kingston Students can provide you with advice and guidance about the process.

-Upon receipt of your appeal, your grounds for appeal will be considered by Accommodation, a representative from the Students' Union and the Head of Student Life.
+Upon receipt of your appeal, your grounds for appeal will be considered by Accommodation, a representative from the Union of Kingston Students and the Head of Student Life.

 In arriving at its decision, they will determine whether the decision of the hall manager or credit control in giving the NTQ was reasonable based on any breaches of the hall licence that have occurred.
 You will be notified of the outcome of the appeal in writing.